nads205/CodingDojo/BankOcr.Code/Readme.txt

+**This project was written in VS 2017, using Framework version 4.6.1**

 Build
 --------
-Please do a full rebuild when checking out the repo for the first time
+Please do a full rebuild when checking out the repo for the first time.
+This should restore the relevant Nuget packages.

 Tests
 --------